A sculptural project built from found material and reintroduced into the city

 The project’s visual language grew from movement, contrast, and repetition

-Hanrahan’s broader practice moves across fine art, graphic design, painting, sculpture, and digital media, and that multidisciplinary background is deeply felt in Operation Tumbleweed.
+Hanrahan’s broader practice moves across fine art, graphic design, painting, sculpture, and digital media.

-Over time, the series expanded through different colors, settings, and placements, allowing the tumbleweed to take on multiple identities depending on where it appeared.
+Over time, the series expanded through different colors, settings, and placements.

 An artist book that gathers the work into a single visual narrative